backbencher8/sql-data-warehouse-project/README.md

 ### Objective

-Develop a modern data warehouse using My SQL to consolidate sales data, enabling analytical reporting and informed decision-making.
+Develop a modern data warehouse using **MySQL** to consolidate sales data from multiple source systems, enabling analytical reporting and data-driven decision-making.

 ### Specifications

-**Data Source:** Import data form two source systems (ERP & CRM) provided as CSV files.
+* **Data Sources:** Import data from two source systems (**ERP** and **CRM**) provided as CSV files.
-**Data Quality:** Cleanse and resolve data quality issues prior to analysis.
+* **Data Quality:** Clean and resolve data quality issues before analysis.
-**Integration:** Combine both sources into a single, user-friendly data model designed for analytical queries.
+* **Data Integration:** Combine data from both sources into a unified, analytics-friendly data model.
-**Scope:** Focus on the latest dataset only; historization of data is not required.
+* **Scope:** Focus on the latest available dataset; historical data tracking is not included.
-**Documentation:**  Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+* **Documentation:** Provide clear documentation of the data model and architecture for both business stakeholders and analytics teams.

 ---

-### BI: Analytics & Reporting (Data Analysis)
+## Analytics & Reporting (Data Analysis)

 ### Objective

-Develop SQL- Based analytics to deliver detailed insights into:
+Develop SQL-based analytics to generate meaningful insights into:

-- Customer behaviour
+* Customer behavior
-- Product Performance
+* Product performance
-- Sales Trends
+* Sales trends

+---

+## Technologies Used

+* MySQL
+* SQL
+* ETL
+* Data Warehousing
+* Medallion Architecture (Bronze, Silver, Gold)
+* Notion
+* draw.io

+---

 ## License

-This project is licensed under the (MIT License).
-You are free to use, modify, & share this project with proper attribution
+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this project with proper attribution.

+---

-## About me
+## About Me

-I am Bibek Bist.
-I am an IT student with a strong interest in the data domain, including data analysis, data engineering, and data science.
-I enjoy working across the data lifecycle—from processing to insights—and aim to build impactful, data-driven solutions.
+Hi, I'm **Bibek Bist**, an IT student with a strong interest in the data domain, particularly **Data Engineering**, **Data Analytics**, and **Data Science**.

+I enjoy working across the entire data lifecycle—from data ingestion and transformation to analysis and visualization—and I'm passionate about building impactful, data-driven solutions.